bnreplah/veracode-notifier/README.md

 ```

 Then run `zappa deploy production` to configure in AWS.
 The config above will run the Lambda once a minute.

+It's worth pointing out that the default AWS permissions that will be attached to the Lambda are very permissive.
+You may want to look into the [Zappa docs](https://github.com/Miserlou/Zappa#using-custom-aws-iam-roles-and-policies-for-deployment) to configure something more appropriate.

 # Development